google/android-fhir/README.md

 Java/Kotlin coding style in the codebase.
 Run the following command to check the codebase:

 ```
-./gradlew sC
+./gradlew spotlessCheck
 ```

-where `sC` is short for `spotlessCheck`, and run the following command to apply fixes to the
+and run the following command to apply fixes to the violations:
-violations:

 ```
-./gradlew sA
+./gradlew spotlessApply
 ```

-where `sA` is short for `spotlessApply`.

 ### License Headers